 This was a time where there was no hanging out or “hooking up.”
 Men asked women on real dates , and had serious intentions in doing so.
 When a particular gal caught a man’s heart, he proposed, and they got hitched.
 And they were married for the next 60 years.

 Peggy and John Assenzio had the kind of commitment to marriage typical of the Greatest Generation.
 They were married right before John headed off to basic training.
 Peggy kept her husband constantly in her thoughts while he was away.
-“I never went to sleep until I wrote John a letter .
+“I never went to sleep until I wrote John a letter.
 I wrote every single day.
 I wouldn’t break the routine because I thought it would keep him safe.”
 When John got home, he and Peggy picked up right where they left off.
 John would sometimes have nightmares about the war, and Peggy was always there to comfort him.
 John said, “The war helped me to love Peggy more, if that’s possible.
 To appreciate her more.”
 Their commitment to each other was unshakeable.
-Peggy believed that young couples today, “don’t fight enough.
+Peggy believes that young couples today, “don’t fight enough.
 It’s too easy to get a divorce.
-We’ve have our arguments, but we don’t give up.
+We’ve had our arguments, but we don’t give up.
 When my friends ask whether I ever considered divorce, I remind them of the old saying, ‘We’ve thought about killing each other, but divorce?
-Never.”
+Never.'”

 The cynical among us are apt to think that while the divorce rate was low, that simply means that more men were stuck in unhappy marriages.
-These days we’re quick to think that anyone who gets married in their early 20′s and is married for decades after that, is bound to be living a life of quiet desperation.
+These days we’re quick to think that anyone who gets married in their early 20’s and is married for decades after that, is bound to be living a life of quiet desperation.
 Yet I’ve met a lot of Greatest Generation couples and almost all of them are and were quite happy together.
 They’re companions and best friends.
 What’s their secret?
 The answer can really be found in changing expectations.
 As Brokaw observes, “When they got married and began families it was not a matter of thinking, “Well, let’s see how this works out.”
 Some would argue that marriages were less happy because divorce wasn’t an option.
 But could it be that the opposite was true?
 That with the divorce option off the table the whole tenor of your marriage would change?
-Maybe things wouldn’t be so bad if you didn’t think there was an escape hatch, and you knew that whatever bumps in the road you hit, you had to work through them together.
+Maybe things wouldn’t be so bad if you didn’t think there was an escape hatch, and you knew that whatever bumps you hit in the road, you had to work through them together.

-In war, these men had learned to focus on the objective at hand and not give up until that objective and the mission as a whole was accomplished.
+In war, these men had learned to focus on the objective at hand and not to give up until that objective and the mission as a whole was accomplished.
 When they got home, they carried that focus over to the world of work.
 They didn’t fall into the fallacy that Mike Rowe has been busy denouncing, that you have to find “your passion” to be happy.
 They could find happiness in any job they did, because they weren’t just working for personal, self-fulfillment; they labored for a bigger purpose: to give their families the financial security they hadn’t enjoyed growing up.

 As soon as they graduate college, many men today want the things it took our parents and grandparents 30 years to acquire.
 But the Greatest Generation knew that going into the debt was not the way to get the things you want.
 They understood that the good things in life must be earned by honest toil.

 The Greatest Generation wasn’t the greatest despite the challenges they faced, but because of them.
 Today many men shirk challenge and difficult pursuits, believing that the easier life is, the happier they’ll be.
 But our grandfathers knew better.
-They knew that one cannot have the bitter without the sweet, and that true happiness comes from overcoming the kind of challenges that build character and refine the soul.
+They knew that one cannot have the bitter without the sweet , and that true happiness comes from overcoming the kind of challenges that build character and refine the soul.
 The challenges they experienced made their joy all the more sweet because it was tinged with the gratitude of knowing how easily it could all have been taken away.

 If there’s a common thread in these lessons, it’s having a common sense and a level-headed approach to life.
 In our day, when men are obsessing about finding themselves, their holy grail of a woman, and their “passion,” the Greatest Generation’s uncomplicated approach to life is refreshing.
-They didn’t go on a diet , they simply ate whole food; they didn’t exercise, they worked around the house; they didn’t obsess about their relationships, they just found a gal they loved and married her.
+They didn’t go on a diet, they simply ate whole food; they didn’t exercise, they worked around the house; they didn’t obsess about their relationships, they just found a gal they loved and married her.
 They always looked sharp, but never fussed with fashion trends.
 They didn’t mull over which appliance better suited their personality and image, they just bought the machine that worked the best.
 They didn’t think about how to get things done, they just got em’ done.
 When Joe Foss, a celebrated and daring WWII pilot and then governor of South Dakota was asked if he missed his younger days, he said, “Oh no. I’m not a guy who missed anything from anywhere.
 I’ve always been a guy who just gets up and goes.”
 Instead of spending you time navel gazing your life away, just get up and go!